 If you're not used to wearing a piece of clothing and it makes you uncomfortable in general, this can definitely come across in your pictures.
 If you're not comfortable and don't typically wear dresses, then don't wear a dress to your engagement session!
 Choose clothing that fits your personality and is comfortable to you- but elevate it- what that means is that if you're thinking of wearing jeans and a top, think about buying a dressier top and accessorizing it with a leather jacket or some beautiful classic jewelry.
 If someone described your personality- how would they describe you in three words?
 This is often a great place to start in building your look for your engagement session!

-Below are some ideas and suggestions for clothing items based off of personality traits descriptions that I would recommend you check out for your session (as an Amazon Associate I earn from qualifying purchases made from the below links):
+Below are some ideas and suggestions for clothing items based off of personality traits descriptions that I would recommend you check out for your session:

 ClassiC and natural